 We’re grateful that the Fund for Shared Insight recognized this work with a “Listen for Good” grant that we’re using to conduct a series of Human Centered Design sessions to tailor a respectful, positive enrollment and support experience for our Empowered customers.

 As we prepared to partner with Empowered families through community solar projects in Washington D.C. and Baltimore, I traveled to Houston for the 2018 Shared Insight Gathering to learn from other “Listen for Good” grantees and experts.
 Many of the attendees were new grantees, just like Groundswell, and we were excited to hear from some of the original grantees about how continuously gathering feedback from their customers has helped them improve their operations and better serve the communities they work with.
+It was a great opportunity to connect with other grantees, like Obligated2achieve CEO Julius West, about the different practices we've been utilizing to engage the community for the purpose of preserving our environment.

 The session was rife with useful tips, best practices and pitfalls to avoid in serving high-need populations.
 For example, grantees found that conducting surveys with pencil and paper worked better than with iPads or tablets; that open-ended questions encourage more honest feedback; and that we shouldn’t be afraid to talk directly with people through focus groups, community meetings and one-on-one conversations to tease out their real feelings and make sure they are not just being polite.